Alpha BRAIN Review

 • FedEx Home Delivery (1-3 business days)

 You can return containers that are at least half-full within 90 days of purchase for a full refund.
-However, if you ordered a 30-count jar of Alpha BRAIN for the first time and didn’t love it, your purchase is covered by Onnit’s Keep It money-back guarantee.
-You can fill out a refund request form to let them know you don’t like the Alpha BRAIN you ordered, and they’ll give you a full refund without you having to return the bottle itself.
-This guarantee only applies to the first order of a product in the smallest size, and like a standard refund, this needs to happen within 90 days of purchase.
+However, if you ordered a 30-count bottle of Alpha BRAIN for the first time and didn’t love it, your purchase is covered by Onnit’s “Keep-It” money-back guarantee.
+You can fill out a refund request form to let the company know you don’t like the Alpha BRAIN you ordered, and you’ll get a full refund without having to return the bottle itself.
+This guarantee only applies to the first order of a product in the smallest size, and — like a standard refund — this needs to happen within 90 days of purchase.

 Other Alpha BRAIN products

 The Alpha BRAIN we discuss in this article is the staple of its product line.
-However, Onnit has created three other Alpha BRAIN-based products:
+However, Onnit has developed a few other Alpha BRAIN-based products to form its “Cognitive Performance” or “Focus + Brain” line:

-Alpha BRAIN Instant and Focus Shot are good alternatives if you can’t swallow pills, but the flavors add 10 calories.
-They are slightly cheaper, though (30 servings cost $59.95, compared to the $69.90 for two bottles of Alpha BRAIN).
-They also contain almost twice as much of the Onnit Flow Blend (1,150mg) and a few milligrams more of the Onnit Focus and Fuel Blends.
+Alpha BRAIN Instant is the closest alternative if you can’t swallow pills, but the flavors add ten calories.
+They are less expensive, though (30 servings cost $55.95, compared to the $69.90 for two bottles of Alpha BRAIN).
+The instant form also contains almost twice as much of the Onnit Flow Blend (1,150mg) and a few milligrams more of the Onnit Focus and Fuel Blends.

 While the Black Label edition has 25mg of caffeine (about as much as a cup of green tea), it also has a completely different ingredient list with no proprietary blends and a much lower review rating on Onnit’s website.
 It contains: